 By the 1905-1906 winter season, 402 Marlborough was the home of Sarah Ellery Sargent (Austin) Greene, the widow of William Batchelder Greene, Jr. He had died in September of 1904; before his death, they had lived at 524 Warren Street.
 Living with her at 402 Marlborough were their five children: Elizabeth Shaw Greene, Gladis Greene, Elbridge Gerry Greene, Quincy Shaw Greene, and Valerie Constance Greene.

 Sarah Greene died in March of 1907.
 Her children continued to live at 402 Marlborough in 1908.
 By 1910, they had moved to 341 Marlborough.

 By the 1908-1909 winter season, 402 Marlborough was the home of Mrs. Frances Duer (Jones) Key, the former wife of John James Key, and their two daughters, Jean Frances Duer Key and Katherine Voorhis Key.
 They previously had lived at 6 Gloucester.

 By the 1910-1911 winter season, 402 Marlborough was the home of Russell Green Fessenden and his wife, Christine Louise (Lulu) Whitredge (Williams) Snelling Fessenden.
-They had been married in March of 1910; before their marriage, he had lived at 140 Beacon.
-Christine Snelling was the widow of John Linzee Snelling, who died in January of 1907.
-They had lived in Newton.
+They had married in March of 1910 and 402 Marlborough was their first home together.
+Prior to their marriage, he had lived at 140 Beacon.
+She was the widow of John Linzee Snelling, who died in January of 1907, and had lived in Newton.
 Their son, Henry Bigelow Williams Snelling, lived with the Fessendens at 402 Marlborough.